The Lead Shoes

 The Lead Shoes is a 1949 experimental film directed by Sidney Peterson at Workshop 20 at the San Francisco Art Institute.
 The film was made using distorting lenses.
 The film is a 17-minute black and white short.

-In 2009, the film was selected for the National Film Registry by the Library of Congress as being deemed “culturally, historically or aesthetically” significant.
+In 2009, the film was selected for preservation in the National Film Registry by the Library of Congress, being deemed “culturally, historically or aesthetically” significant.
 It appears on the DVD Avant-Garde Volume 3 (Experimental Cinema 1922-1954).